hs950559/coryrylan.com/_posts/2016-04-02-introduction-to-angular-2-routing.md

 <pre class="language-javascript">
 <code>
 {% raw %}
-// Router Goodies
-import { Routes, ROUTER_DIRECTIVES } from '@angular/router';
+import { ROUTER_DIRECTIVES } from '@angular/router';
 {% endraw %}
 </code>
 </pre>

-So this import is pulling in all of the pieces we need to set up our app component for routing.
-We will walk through each of these pieces below.
-Next is the component template.
+So this import is pulling in the Route Directives that will be used on this view.
+We must list this it our component's `directives` list.

 <pre class="language-javascript">
 <code>